 With Earth Day fast approaching, it’s time to start thinking about how we can use this day to both set some time aside to care for the planet, but more importantly remind your employees that your company is committed to being more sustainable and protecting the earth.
 Everyone needs to do their part and that includes employees working from home.
 Here are some tips for employees on what you can do to make a direct impact on Earth Day and every day after that.
 Use April 22nd as the day you raise awareness of your commitment and the specifics of any sustainability program your company may home.

 A great way to do your part on Earth day is look for ways around you to go green and improve your carbon footprint.
 There are lots of easy ways to improve the green impact of your home.
 For example:

-- Plant something outside your home
+- Plant something outside your home like a tree

 - Make or improve a home recycling system